pschool-in/curriculum/content/science/food-5.md

 ## Fill in the blanks (By drag and drop)

 ```
-*Improved seeds* can resist pest attcaks.
+*Improved seeds* can resist pest attacks.
 Crops were traditionally watered through *canal*.
-*Sprinkle* irrigation is process that spray water directly on plants.
+*Sprinkle* irrigation is a process that sprays water directly on plants.
 Natural and *chemical* are two kinds of fertilizers.
 *Overwatering* makes the land saline and fallow.